 Maintaining Current Homeowners in Their Homes

 Henrico County’s housing assistance strategy seeks to enable current homeowners to continue living in their homes as a means of preserving affordable housing.
 The highest priority is assigned to assisting elderly and disabled persons.
 The County’s Housing Rehabilitation Program provides repairs, up to $50,000 to bring a home up to United States Department of Housing and Urban Development’s Housing Quality Standards (HQS) or Uniform Property Condition Standards (UCPS).
 Since the beginning of this program, the County has provided over $8 million for this purpose.
 This program assists seniors and disable persons with very limited incomes, and contributes to the maintenance and enhancement of the neighborhoods where these homes are located.
 This program is administered for the County by Project:HOMES.

-Henrico County also provides funding for critical repairs to homes for individuals or families that meet income eligibility guidelines and is not limited to elderly or disabled persons.
+Henrico County also provides funding for critical repairs to homes for individuals or households that meet income eligibility guidelines and is not limited to elderly or disabled persons.
 These repairs can provide for the repair or replacement of exterior or interior items that pose an imminent threat to the health and/or safety of persons living in the home.
 The cost of repairs can go up to $10,000.
-Working with several non-profit housing providers, the County assists approximately 60 low-income homeowners each year.
+This program is administered for the County by project:HOMES.
+A program to address critical, active roof leaks is managed by Richmond Metropolitan Habitat for Humanity.

 Assisting Residents to Become Homeowners